digital-codes/critical-sensor/website/readme.md

 You may filter via parameter *sens=#id*.
 You may specify the period by *days=#number_of_days*.
-The default period is 14 days, to limit of processing requirements for the interactive charts.
+The default period is 14 days, to limit processing requirements for the interactive charts.
 Setting days to zero gives you just the latest item.

 Sensor ids:

-  0: Reference
+  * 0: Reference

-  1: Orchard
+  * 1: Orchard

-  2: Orchard
+  * 2: Orchard

-  3: Office
+  * 3: Office

-  4: ZKM
+  * 4: ZKM

-  5: ZKM
+  * 5: ZKM

 [Example](https://critical-sensors.de/srv.php?sens=3&days=0) "https://critical-sensors.de/srv.php?sens=3&days=0" latest record from the office